ANALYSIS-Planned global tax raid catches ethical investor zeitgeist | Business

 Many funds interviewed by Reuters said they are escalating talks with companies and, if necessary, will dump shares.
 KLP has quizzed around 100 companies, including Silicon Valley giants, joining hands with other Nordic investors.

-Peter Rutter, head of equities at the 150 billion pounds ($213 billion) Royal London Asset Management said he had sold or skipped buying shares in some companies based on tax arrangements - often at the behest of his pension clients.
+Peter Rutter, head of equities at the 150 billion pound ($213 billion) Royal London Asset Management said he had sold or skipped buying shares in some companies on the basis of tax arrangements - often at the behest of his pension clients.
 "Corporates doing the right thing by way of taxation is a question we are increasingly getting," Rutter said.

-'KNOW THE RISK' Tax has typically played second-fiddle to issues such as climate, pollution, and labor rights for investors, while most ESG rating providers do not assess a company's tax planning while calculating scores.
+'KNOW THE RISK' Tax has typically played second-fiddle to issues such as climate, pollution and labour rights for investors, while most ESG ratings providers do not assess a company's tax planning while calculating scores.

 Many asset managers enjoy lower tax rates by domiciling funds in countries such as Ireland and Luxembourg.
 However, MSCI included tax transparency last November and ESG ratings can be affected if for example tax bills differ significantly from what a company would have paid in its country of operation, its managing director Laura Nishikawa said.